 Shah Abdol-Azim Shrine in the Historical Rey County

-Enfolding three main shrines in its bosom, Shahr-e Rey is one of the top Ziyarat destinations in Iran and Tehran; therefore, many pilgrims visit this sacred site each year.
-The main Shrine belongs to Hazrat Abdol Azim, the son of Imam Hasan, and the other two belong to Imamzadeh Hamzeh, Imam Reza’s brother, and Imamzadeh Taher, Imam Sajjad’s son.
-Pilgrims come from different areas to ask for help from these great persons and find peace deep in their chests.
+Enfolding three main shrines in its bosom, Shahr-e Rey is one of the top Iran Ziyarat destinations in Iran; therefore, many pilgrims visit this sacred site each year.
+The main Shrine belongs to Hazrat Abdol Azim, and the other two belong to Imamzadeh Hamzeh and Imamzadeh Taher.
+Pilgrims come to ask for help from these great persons and find peace deep in their chests.
 This holy complex has gone under restorations and the evolution of its structure and architecture includes many heritages of different dynasties such as the Kufic inscriptions of the Seljuq and the Iwans remarking the Safavid touch on the site.
-Many religious scholars and royalties such as Naser al-Din Shah Qajar are buried in this remarkable complex.
 The more breathtaking feature of the interior part of the structure is the exquisite mirror work which boasts to be one of the most beautiful of the type and invites the spirit of the believers to devotion and piety.

-Located among the treasures of the city of flowers and nightingales, Shiraz, Shah Cheragh Shrine is one of the most important Ziarat destinations which is also very popular among the tourists.
-Referred to as the shrine of “the King of Light”, this holy shrine has housed two brothers of Imam Reza in its serene and sacred core.
+Located among the treasures of the city of flowers and nightingales, Shiraz, Shah Cheragh Shrine is one of the most important Iran Ziarat destinations which is also very popular among the tourists.
+Referred to as the shrine of “the King of Light”, this holy shrine has housed two brothers of Imam Reza in its sacred core.
 One legend has it that Ayatollah Dastghaib discovered the exact place of this tomb by seeing a light emitting from the ground in a graveyard.
-Although we don’t know for sure it that is true.
-The enchanting spiritual power of this holy site multiplies as you step in the interior part of the shrine where the light of great chandeliers among the main halls are absorbed and reflected through the alluring glasses and mirrors that have covered all the ceiling.
-The beauty and magnificence levitating in this holy shrine grabs your soul and takes it far away from the chaotic thoughts of everyday life.
-Visiting this holy shrine in Iran is a must-do.
-However, note that for traveling to Shiraz you need to get a tourist visa.
-With your Pilgrimage Visa (Type C) you can only travel through Tehran, Mashhad and Qom.
-You can find more information about Iran Pilgrimage Visa and its requirements here: Iran Pilgrimage Visa
+Although we don’t know for sure if that is true.
+The enchanting spiritual power of this holy site multiplies as you step into the interior part of the shrine where the light of great chandeliers among the main halls is absorbed and reflected through the alluring glasses and mirrors that have covered all the ceiling.
+The beauty and magnificence levitating in this holy shrine grab your soul and take it far away from the chaotic thoughts of everyday life.

 Imam Khomeini Shrine